-The following Thematic History provides a concise narrative of the Shire's non-indigenous history, addressing the key events that have helped shape its physical and social development.
+The following Thematic History provides a concise narrative of the chronological history of the Shire, addressing the key events that have occurred that have help shape its physical development.

-The portions of the Thematic History covering the period from 1818 through to 1999 have been extracted from the 1999 LGHI, prepared by O'Brien Planning Consultant (with some minor revisions and corrections).
-The chapter covering the period from 2000 through to 2019 has been added as part of this review.
+The portions of the Thematic History, which cover the period from 1818 through to 1999, have been extracted from the 1999 LGHI, prepared by O'Brien Planning Consultant.
+The chapter, which covers the period from 2000 through to 2016 has been added as part of the 2016 review.